alexRyan719/playground-hbgs278s/statement_9.md

-Debugging
+# Debugging

 One of the most frustrating things about learning a new coding language is the debugging.
+Debugging is the removal of flaws (bugs) in your code.
+There are a couple ways to categorize bugs.

-Syntax Errors
+# Syntax Errors

+The more obvious bugs are known as Syntax Errors.
+These happen whenever you misspell something or leave something out.

-Logic Errors
+# Logic Errors

-    Sometimes, it's not even a question of if you typed something incorrectly.
-It may be a question of if you're understanding the problem correctly.
+Another type of bug is a Logic Error.
+These are harder to detect as they don't usually affect your code being able to run.
+These errors are more with your process for the task you're trying to do (aka algorithm).

 PEMDOS